Here's when Love Island is on tonight - and how long the episode will be

-The initial Love Island couples for the show's eighth series have been revealed, as for the first time, the ITV2 show's first coupling was decided by the British public.

-The coupling kicked off with microbiologist Dami Hope and nanny Amber Beckford.
-Liam Llewellyn, a 22-year-old student from Newport, found himself matched with Gemma Owen, daughter of former England footballer Michael Owen.
-The show's first deaf contestant Tasha Ghouri coupled up with estate agent Andrew Le Page, while Ikenna Ekwonna partnered with Indiyah Polack.
+It looks like we’re in for a good old Love Island spat between Luca and Davide, as the two Italians go head to head over Gemma from the cliffhanger ending on last night’s episode.
+Aside from that, Afia and Ekin-Su will be choosing the boys they want to couple up with, after getting to know the various men – and making the original women sweat a little in the process.

-Considering there was the extra twist of “Italian snack” Davide Sanclimenti entering the Villa, the first episode of Love Island was longer than usual at an 95 minutes long.
-So how long will tonight’s episode be and when does it air?
+Looking forward to tonight, there’s plenty of action left to unfold, so how long will tonight’s episode be and when does it air?
 Here’s what you need to know.

 Read More